mackenziekbrooks/dci101-f22/docs/schedule.md

 	* [Visualizing Emancipation](http://dsl.richmond.edu/emancipation/)
 	* [DECIMA](https://decima-map.net/)

 3. You should also be thinking about your project and making notes for your draft project proposal.
-You will need to turn it in this Thursday.
+It's due at the beginning of Week 8!

 **For Tuesday:**

 * Read [Text Analysis](../text-analysis) by class time.
-* Print out this [activity packet](https://wlu.app.box.com/file/877603261081) before class!
+* Print out this [activity packet](https://wlu.app.box.com/file/925227175997) before class!

 # Week 7 - Text Analysis